September 08, 2020

 About MountainStar Healthcare

 MountainStar Healthcare is part of the Mountain Division of HCA Healthcare.
 MountainStar consists of eight Utah hospitals, ambulatory surgery centers and numerous physician clinics across the Wasatch Front.
 The eight HCA, MountainStar Healthcare Hospitals include: St. Mark’s Hospital, Ogden Regional Medical Center, Timpanogos Regional Hospital, Lakeview Hospital, Mountain View Hospital, Lone Peak Hospital, Brigham City Community Hospital and Cache Valley Hospital.
-Please click here to connect with MountainStar Healthcare on social media.
+Connect with MountainStar Healthcare on social media.

 About HCA Healthcare